conrizzo/AstroWebsite/src/content/blog/using-var-and-let-in-javascript.md

 Here an error will appear saying the same variable cannot be declared twice!

 <h4>Summary:</h4>
-The first choice for variables should always be <span class="variable-color">const</span>.
+In JavaScript the first choice for variables should always be <span class="variable-color">const</span>.
 If something must change decide whether to use <span class="variable-color">let</span> or <span class="variable-color">var</span>.
 If possible, it's generally best to use <span class="variable-color">let</span> instead of <span class="variable-color">var</span> since <span class="variable-color">let</span> does a better job with separation of concerns.